-If you need help on making a good prudential judgment on how to care for me, these are the people/places I would go to if I was facing end of life decisions for a loved one:
+If you need help on making a good prudential judgment on how to care for me, these are the people/places I would go to if I were facing end of life decisions for a loved one:

-Consider pro-life doctors that you know and trust that could be consulted.
-List their name and contact information.

-Consider your pastor or other ministers that you know who could assist you when needed.
-List their name and contact information.

-(More resources are on the next page.)
+'onsider pro-life doctors that you know and trust that could be consulted.
+List their name a ontact information. nd Consider your pastor/other priests that you know who could assist you with the Sacraments.
+Their name and contact information.
+List More resources are on the next page.)